Detecting and stopping hidden progression of MS

 The completed research will set the scene for translating this treatment into a research program offered to people living with MS – a first-in-human randomised clinical trial of PEGylated-GAS6.

 In addition, they have conducted studies on a lead candidate radioligand of MerTK (MER tyrosine kinase), a protein of interest in MS. The results show promising selectivity for MerTK and good binding within the brain.
-Further improvements are needed to enhance its utility as a marker for reparative immune brain cells called microglia.
-The team are working towards additional studies for validation.
+This candidate molecule is a promising marker of reparative microglia (an immune cell of the central nervous system), depending on validation of the results.

-They also focused on Gas6, a protein involved in remyelination.
-The research has demonstrated the importance of molecular changes in Gas6's remyelinative capacity.
-The study has also identified the short half-life of unmodified Gas6 in the brain and the potential benefits of PEGylation to increase its stability.
+They also focused on Gas6, a protein involved in myelin repair (remyelination).
+The research has demonstrated the importance of molecular changes in Gas6’s remyelination capacity.
+The study also identified that the half-life of unmodified Gas6 within the brain is less than 20 minutes.
+In contrast, PEGylated Gas6 is still detectable 4 hours later, highlighting the potential benefits of PEGylation to increase its stability.
 Further work is needed to optimise PEGylation approaches.

-These advancements hold potential for individualised therapeutic approaches and improved outcomes for people with MS.
+These advancements hold potential for individualised treatment approaches and improved outcomes for people with MS.

 Stages of the research process